Written by John Immel,

 While all schools offer basic understanding of psychological manifestation of disease, students should know that spiritual treatments are not covered extensively in the classical Ayurvedic texts.
 Classical texts testify to the importance of one's spiritual health.
 However, Ayurvedic texts do not describe specific spiritual treatments on a disease by disease basis.
 Instead, Ayurvedic texts recommend studying other traditions for specific knowledge in this area.

-To fill this gap, most schools teach yoga spirituality and transcendental meditation techniques under the name of Ayurveda.
+To fill this lack of spiritual instruction in the ancient texts, and to satisfy student demand for a more mystical version of Ayurveda, many schools teach yoga spirituality and transcendental meditation techniques under the name of Ayurveda.
 This is repetitive for students of yoga who come to Ayurveda.

 Ayurveda is amazing because of its insights into the body.
 However, students should be wary of schools that make Ayurvedic healing appear magical, including from well-known celebrity Ayurveda teachers.